Petrochemical

 Demand from the petrochemical sector is expected to increase to 2040

-By then, petrochemical feedstock demand is expected to represent a fifth of the demand barrel, rising by just under 6 million bpd from current levels.
+By then, petrochemical feedstock demand is expected to represent a fifth of the demand barrel, rising by around 6 million bpd from current levels.

 Download report